 This article delves deep into the world of these unique scars, shedding light on their causes, characteristics, and the myriad of treatment options available.

 What are they?

-Keloids/ hypertrophic scars are a very common lesion.
-Practially everyone in Singapore knows or has seen someone with an unsually large firm fleshy (or sometimes red) lesion over the left deltoid region (the so-called BCG scar).
+Keloids scars/ hypertrophic scars are a very common lesion.
+Practically everyone in Singapore knows or has seen someone with an unusually large firm fleshy (or sometimes red) lesion over the left deltoid region (the so-called BCG scar).